-In accordance with Illinois Public Act 100-0465, Cheiron is submitting this preliminary report concerning the proposed certification prepared by Gabriel, Roeder, Smith & Company (GRS) of the required State contribution to the Public School Teachers' Pension and Retirement Fund of Chicago (CTPF or System) for Fiscal Year 2023.
+In accordance with Illinois Public Act 100-0465, Cheiron is submitting this preliminary report concerning the proposed certification prepared by Gabriel, Roeder, Smith & Company (GRS) of the required State contribution to the Public School Teachers' Pension and Retirement Fund of Chicago (CTPF or System) for Fiscal Year 2024.

-In summary we believe that the assumptions and methods used in the draft June 30, 2021 Actuarial Valuation, which are used to determine the required Fiscal Year 2023 State contribution, are reasonable.
+In summary, we believe that the assumptions and methods used in the draft June 30, 2022 Actuarial Valuation, which are used to determine the required Fiscal Year 2024 State contribution, are reasonable.
 We also find that the certified portion of the contribution which the State is responsible for was properly calculated.

-We have reviewed the experience analysis covering the 2021 Actuarial Assumption Study performed in recognition of both GRS's and Cheiron's recommendation for additional monitoring and agree with the recommendation of GRS to lower the investment return but to make no additional changes to the assumptions.
+We have reviewed the experience analysis covering the 2022 Actuarial Assumption Study performed in recognition of both GRS's and Cheiron's recommendation for additional monitoring and agree with the recommendation of GRS to make no changes to the assumptions.

 Section I of this report describes the review process undertaken by Cheiron.
 Section II summarizes our findings and recommendations.
-Section III provides the supporting analysis for those findings and presents more details on our assessment of the actuarial assumptions and methods employed in GRS's Actuarial Certification, as well as our assessment of GRS's determination of the required State contribution for Fiscal Year 2023.
+Section III provides the supporting analysis for those findings and presents more details on our assessment of the actuarial assumptions and methods employed in GRS's Actuarial Certification, as well as our assessment of GRS's determination of the required State contribution for Fiscal Year 2024.
 Section III also includes additional comments relating to our findings and recommendations.
 Section IV provides some analysis of the projected contributions from the State.
 Finally, Section V provides an analysis of historical trends.

 In preparing this report, we relied on information (some oral and some written) supplied by CTPF and GRS.
-This information includes actuarial assumptions and methods adopted by the CTPF Board, the results of the 2012 through 2017 experience analysis, the 2021 Actuarial Assumptions Study, plan provisions, the draft June 30, 2021 Actuarial Valuation, and minutes of the 2021 CTPF Board of Trustee meetings during the results presentation.
+This information includes actuarial assumptions and methods adopted by the CTPF Board, the results of the 2012 through 2017 experience analysis, the 2022 Actuarial Assumptions Study, plan provisions, the draft June 30, 2022 Actuarial Valuation, and minutes of the 2022 CTPF Board of Trustee meetings during the results presentation.
 A detailed description of all information provided for this review is contained in Appendix B.